Skip to product information

 Shipping calculated at checkout.

-Dewberry Plants
+Buy Dewberry Plants Online Rubus Ideaus

 Dewberry plants are closely associated with blackberries.
 Rather than high-arching or erect, they are slightly trailing or woody vine brambles bearing amassed fruits resembling raspberries.
 The plant flowers are mainly between April and June.